-On December 6, 2019, the Investors were issued 4 Purchase Warrants that were exercisable into 12,600 fully paid shares of common stock should the Purchase Warrants be exercised in full ("Purchase Warrants").
+On December 6, 2019, investors were issued 4 Purchase Warrants that were exercisable into 12,600 fully paid shares of common stock should the Purchase Warrants be exercised in full ("Purchase Warrants").
 The exercise price for the Purchase Warrants is US\$178.50 per share issued on exercise of a Purchase Warrant.
 The Purchase Warrants are exercisable, in whole or in part, any time from the date of issue until the fifth anniversary of the date of issue (December 6, 2024).
 On April 22, 2020, the Company issued 2,201 shares of common stock in connection with a cashless exercise of Purchase Warrants exercisable for 6,300 shares of common stock.
 The Company did not have an effective registration statement registering the resale of the Warrant Shares by the Holder at the time the Holder wanted to exercise the warrant; therefore, the Holder carried out a cashless exercise.
-The formula for conducting a cashless exercise was outlined in the Warrant agreement.
+The formula for conducting a cashless exercise due so outlined in the Warrant agreement.
 Based on this formula, the Holder would have been entitled to receive 6,300 shares of common stock if they had exercised the Purchase Warrants for cash.
 Because of the cashless exercise, the holder received 2,201 shares.

-On September 15, 2022, we closed an underwritten public offering in which we issued and sold (i)1,037,520 shares of the Company's common stock, (ii) 12,171,628 pre-funded warrants, which, after giving effect to the Reverse Stock Split, are currently exercisable into715,979 shares of common stock at an exercise price of \$0.0017 per share until exercised in full and (iii) 29,809,471 Series 2 warrants (the "Series 2 Warrants"), which, after giving effect to the Reverse Stock Split, are currently exercisable into 1,753,503 shares of common stock at an exercise price of \$11.22 per share.
+On September 15, 2022, we closed an underwritten public offering in which we issued and sold (i)1,037,520 shares of the Company's common stock, (ii) 12,171,628 pre-funded warrants, which, after giving effect to the Reverse Stock Split, are currently exercisable into715,979 shares of common stock at an exercise price of \$0.0017 per share until exercised in full and (iii) 29,809,471 Series 2 warrants (the "Series 2 Warrants"), which, after giving effect to the Reverse Stock Split, are currently exercisable into 1,753,503 shares of common stock at an exercise price of \$1.22 per share.
 The Series 2 warrants sold in the offering became exercisable commencing December 9, 2022, the date on which the Company had both (a) received approval from its stockholders to increase the number of shares of common stock it is authorized to issue and (b) effected such stockholder approval by filing with the Secretary of State of the State of Delaware a certificate of amendment to its Amended and Restated Certificate of Incorporation, and will expire on the fifth anniversary of such initial exercise date.
-The combined purchase price for each share of common stock and accompanying common warrant was \$10.20, which was allocated as \$10.03 per share of common stock and \$0.17 per common warrant.
-The Series 2 Warrants contain an exercise price adjustment mechanism providing that certain issuances of common stock (or common stock equivalents), if made at a price lower than the then existing exercise price of such Series 2 Warrants would reset the exercise price to such lower price.
-As a result of the August 11, 2023 public offering, the exercise price of the Series 2 Warrants has been automatically reset as of the closing time of such public offering to \$1.9299.
+The combined purchase price for each share of common stock and accompanying common warrant was \$10.20, which was allocated as \$10.03 per share of common stock (or common stock equivalents), if made at a price lower than the then existing exercise price of such Series 2 Warrants would reset the exercise price to such lower price.
+As a result of the August 11, 2023 public offering, the exercise price of the Series 2 Warrants has been automatically reset as of the closing time of such public offering to \$1.22 public offering to \$1.22 per share.